What is cryptocurrency?

 What is Cryptocurrency?

 Cryptocurrency is a type of digital or virtual money.
 Unlike cash or coins that you can hold in your hand, cryptocurrency exists only online.
 Think of it as "internet money" that you can use for all kinds of transactions, from buying goods and services to making investments.
+You don’t have to buy a whole Bitcoin, you can buy a fraction - as little as £1 worth on some crypto exchanges!

 How is Cryptocurrency Different From Regular Money?